Oban Camanachd: Recent years

-Again in 2011, Oban were involved in the relegation battle and yet again the status of Lochside Rovers, despite another successful season which included the Bullough Cup, was unsure due to the implications of the first team's relegation.
-This was confirmed on 19 November 2011 when the club won their last game against Kilmallie but not by the required number of goals to overhaul Inveraray.
+Again in 2011, Oban were involved in the relegation battle and yet again the status of Lochside Rovers, despite another successful season which included the Bullough Cup, was uncertain due to the implications of the first team's relegation.
+This was confirmed on 19 November 2011 when Oban won their last game against Kilmallie but not by the required number of goals to overhaul Inveraray.
 Oban had been ever present in the Premier Division since its creation.

 The club bounced back to the Premier at the first attempt in 2012.
-They also were runners-up in the MacAulay Cup.
-The club's stay in the Premier League was short-lived and their 9th-placed finish in 2013 resulted in them competing in National Division One in 2014.
-They again bounced back at the first opportunity and finished an admirable sixth in the Premier in 2015 alongside a Celtic Society Cup Final appearance where they lost a tight game to Kyles Athletic.
+They also were runners-up in the Macaulay Cup.
+However the club's stay in the Premier League was short-lived, and their 9th-placed finish in 2013 resulted in them competing in National Division One in 2014.
+They again bounced back at the first opportunity and finished a much improved sixth in the Premier in 2015 alongside a Celtic Society Cup Final appearance where they lost a tight game to Kyles Athletic.

 The club reached the Camanachd Cup final in 2016 and 2019, but were defeated on both occasions by Newtonmore.

-The club's most recent success has been winning the Celtic Society Cup in 2018 and 2019 and runners-up in 2020.
-They also finished 2nd in the Premier league 2019 and runners-up in the MacAulay Cup 2019 and runners-up in the Camanachd Cup in 2019.
+The club's most recent successes have been winning the Celtic Society Cup in 2018 and 2019 and runners-up in 2020.
+In 2019 they also finished 2nd in the Premier League, runners-up in the Macaulay Cup and runners-up in the Camanachd Cup.

-Lochside Rovers have recently won the Bullough Cup 2018, 2019 and runners-up in 2020.
+Lochside Rovers won the Bullough Cup 2018, 2019 and runners-up in 2020.
 They also had national success winning the Sutherland Cup 2017 and 2019.

-July 2022 saw permission given for a brand new 22,000 all seater arena at "wee" Ganavan to be constructed, with ground due to be broken early 2023 on the provisonally titled "Camarana stadium".